-This scheme, which will remain in force throughout 2008, 2009 and 2010 and will be payable during the first quarter of 2011, will provide beneficiaries with a variable cash remuneration or, if the company so decides, delivery of BME shares.

-Obtainment of the incentive will depend on achieving a 30% increase in the Total Shareholder Return (TSR) for the complete period of three years that the Scheme will be in force.
+This scheme, which will remain in force throughout 2008, 2009 and 2010 and, if any, have been payable during the first quarter of 2011, will provide beneficiaries with a variable cash remuneration or, if the Company so decides, delivery of BME shares.
+Obtainment of the incentive depended on achieving a 30% increase in the Total Shareholder Return (TSR) for the complete period of three years that the Scheme in force.